joshbeckman/andjosh.github.io/_posts/2017-01-01-after-reading-the-undoing-project.md

 It's been a while since I read a dramatization.
 I wonder if the movies made of his previous books influenced this style.
 I know this is the author that wrote _Moneyball_ and _The Big Short_, so I wonder if seeing his previous work put to screen caused some of this book to read like a screenplay.
 Several of the chapter openings read more like scenes from a film.

-I enjoyed the focus on the filial relationship between the two men.
+I enjoyed the focus on the loving relationship between the two men.
 They were obviously dependent, emotionally and intellectually, on each other for a long time.
 And it was especially interesting to learn about their eventual disagreements.

 I kept hoping to for a return to ANY of the vignette stories applying their theories.
 The book leads with a basketball recruit applying heuristics in the absence of the researched theories.
 Why have the initial hook with the basketball recruits if we never returned to them?
 I feel that maybe this and others were meant to flesh out actual application of the theory, but the payoff never really materialized for me.